ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {WARNING: Actions}

-1. Click for the textual query results view.
+1. Click to go back to the query results tab.
 2. Click to view time series values' results in a graph.
+3. Click to view time series values' results in a table.

 {WARNING/}

 {INFO: Info}

-1. A graph of a **selected time range** within the time series results.
+1. A graph of time series results in a selected time frame.
-2. A graph of the **entire time series** results, with a time range selection frame.
+2. A graph showing all the time series results over time.
+   Drag or resize the selected time frame to view the corresponding results.
 3. A legend of time series entries' values.
-   (The entry values in the above example were named "Open", "Close" and so on in Studio's **Settings > Time Series** view.)
+   The entry values names are set in Studio's **Settings > Time Series** view.

 {INFO/}